 We examine the purpose and structure of companies, internal/external service provider models, business ethics, processes and professionalism, GIS consultancy and the role of the adviser.
-The course concludes with a discussion of current issues surrounding big/open data, open software, legal frameworks and opportunities for company building and growth.
+The course concludes with a discussion of current issues surrounding Big Data, open data, open source software, legal frameworks and opportunities for company formation and growth.

 The Business Geographics course comprises these core activities:

 - A series of lectures and workshops on key topics.

 - Role-playing exercises and writing designed to hone professionally relevant skills.